 Tai chi (a form of martial art) exercises have been shown to prevent falls.

 If you have any questions, your doctor may be able to reassure you.
 You may also find it helpful to talk to a trained counsellor or psychologist, or to someone at a specialist helpline.
 Your doctor's surgery will have information on these.

 Some people find it helpful to talk to others who have osteoporosis, either at a local support group or in an internet chat room.

 Recovering from a broken bone

-Broken bones usually take six to eight weeks to recover.
+Broken bones usually 6 to 8 weeks to recover.
 Having osteoporosis does not affect how long this takes.
 Recovery depends on the type of fracture you have.
 Some fractures heal easily, but others may require more intervention.

 If you have a complicated wrist fracture or hip fracture, you may need an operation to make sure that the bone is set properly.
 Hip replacements are often needed after hip fractures and some people may lose mobility as a result of weakened bones.

 Osteoporosis can cause a loss of height as a result of fractures in the spinal column.
 This means the spine is no longer able to support your body's weight and it causes a hunched posture.
 This can be painful when it occurs, but it may also lead to long-term pain (chronic pain).
 Your doctor may be able to help with this.